nbhuiyan/openj9/doc/build-instructions/Build_Instructions_V11.md

 - [Microsoft Visual Studio 2017]( https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15), which is the default compiler level used by OpenJDK11; or [Microsoft Visual Studio 2013]( https://go.microsoft.com/fwlink/?LinkId=532495), which is chosen to compile if VS2017 isn't installed.
 - [Freemarker V2.3.8](https://sourceforge.net/projects/freemarker/files/freemarker/2.3.8/freemarker-2.3.8.tar.gz/download)
 - [LLVM/Clang](http://releases.llvm.org/7.0.0/LLVM-7.0.0-win64.exe)
+- [NASM Assembler](https://www.nasm.us/), which would be installed as one of the packages in the `Devel` category in Cygwin.

 Add the binary path of Clang to the `PATH` environment variable to override the older version of clang integrated in Cygwin. e.g.
 ```